mosaicws/debian-lxc-container-toolkit/README.md

 ## Why Podman in LXC?

-LXC containers provide efficient isolation with minimal overhead, easy snapshots, and template creation.
+LXC containers (unprivileged ideally) provide efficient isolation with minimal overhead, easy snapshots, and template creation.
 While Docker is common, running it inside LXC containers is problematic.
 Podman offers a cleaner solution that:

 - Integrates natively with systemd via Quadlet
 - Avoids Docker-in-LXC complications